laravel/docs/pt_BR/eloquent-serialization.md

 Alternatively, you may cast a model or collection to a string, which will automatically call the `toJson` method:

-Alternativamente, você pode lançar um model ou collection para uma string, que irá chamar automaticamente o método `toJson`:
+Alternativamente, você pode transformar um model ou collection em uma string, o que irá chamar automaticamente o método `toJson`:

 	$user = App\User::find(1);